 We're your local health department with a staff of more than 160 people, serving over 540,000 people in more than 60 cities, villages, and towns across Dane County, Wisconsin.

 Healthy People.
 Healthy Places.

 Working with the community to enhance, protect, and promote the health of the environment and the well-being of all people.

 What We Do

-Our services are available to all residents and visitors of Madison and Dane County.
+Our services are available to all who live in and visit Madison and Dane County.
 Citizenship is not required.
 We provide services regardless of race, color, gender/gender expression, ability, religion, sexual orientation, or place of birth/place of residence.

 We are proud to be a diverse department.
 We do not tolerate bigotry or racism.
 We do not change provider based on their race.
 You have the right to decline services.